-What is the most beautiful place in the south of France?
+What is the prettiest town in the south of France?

-So grab your notebook and a coffee as we take you through a list of the best small towns in southern France.
-This will help you plan which French stay will be next on your travel itinerary.
+So grab your notebook and a coffee as we take you through some of the best villages and small towns in southern France — places that may just inspire your next French stay.

 Related Post: 20 Beautiful Places to Visit in Italy